GibilGibil

 How It Works

 Five thousand years ago, the Sumerians named a god after the thing that built civilization — fire.
 It forges, it burns, it leaves nothing behind.
-That's the lifecycle of every Gibil server.
+That's the lifecycle of every Gibil box.

 The three phases